 Top tips

-- It's really important that you slide a knife along the inside of the tin before releasing the clip on the springform tin.
-If the chilled cheesecake is sticking and you release the clip before separating the cheesecake from the side, it will tear into the cheesecake giving you raggedy edges.
+It's really important to slide a knife along the inside of the tin before you release the clip on the springform tin.
+If you don't do this and the chilled cheesecake is sticking to the sides, it can tear and result in uneven edges.

 Storage